 The king and queen arrive in grand flourish and invite all in attendance to share in a festive dinner.
 A prayer is offered by a monk to bless the meal.
 The Madrigal Singers, adorned in period costumes, entertain with madrigal songs and traditional holiday carols.
 They serve each course of the holiday feast, at the same time unfolding a story set to music.
 Think of it as an ancient form of dinner theatre.

 The menu for each night is representative of typical medieval dinner fare of the time and is yours to enjoy–spoon in hand!
-This year the menu created and prepared by Julie Findlan Powell of Little It Deli includes from 15th century England “Pullus Iuvenis” (stuffed chicken with bread pork stuffing with raisins and eggs) and “Brawn en Peuerade” (pulled pork in wine sauce) and from 16th century Ireland “Colcannon” (mashed potatoes with cabbage, bacon and cheese).
-Finishing the meal are cooked carrots with cinnamon and butter, fresh baked bread, and bread pudding with vanilla rum sauce for dessert.
+Last year the menu created and prepared by Julie Findlan Powell of Little It Deli includes from 15th century England “Pullus Iuvenis” (stuffed chicken with bread pork stuffing with raisins and eggs) and “Brawn en Peuerade” (pulled pork in wine sauce) and from 16th century Ireland “Colcannon” (mashed potatoes with cabbage, bacon and cheese).
+Finishing the meal were cooked carrots with cinnamon and butter, fresh baked bread, and for dessert bread pudding with vanilla rum sauce.
 Of course, no meal back then was complete without continuous goblets of wassail and this beverage flows freely.

 The meal is divided into courses and each is heralded with a traditional song.
 A play is performed between courses and a concert of choral music concludes the festivities.
 The dinner is intended to imitate a meal that might have been served during the Middle Ages.